Oklahoma

 Casual lake attire

-Post-round afternoons by the pool or on the water are part of the trip; bring a swimsuit and appropriate lake clothes.
+Post-round afternoons by the pool or on the water are part of the trip; Bring a swimsuit and appropriate lake clothes.

 Golf balls rated for water holes